sofwerx/weekly-activity-report/devops/rod/week4.md

   -  Convert HackRF_Sweep tool to library function to use with Android app.

 ### Work I Did
-  -  Optimized and combined scripts to get HackRF_Sweep and HackRF_Transfer to work in tandem.
+  -  Combined scripts to get HackRF_Sweep and HackRF_Transfer to work in tandem.

 ### Follow-up
   -  NSTR

 ### Meetings
-  -  NSTR
+  -  Interview with Howard Altman, Tampa Bay Times, covering USF's Research and Development Agreement with SOFWERX.